 and I have LOTS of these Aquilegia, I have no idea which one they are, if you know please tell me!
 I’m going to save seed this year and plant them up to list next spring.
 I may also list them for swapping now and offer to dig them up and pot them ready for collection!

 My garden is beautiful at the moment and I’m really looking forward to sharing a little bit of it with other enthusiasts and to restocking it from other people’s collections – and I get to have a nosy around other people’s plots too!

 I’m in the process of setting up my Grower Page at the moment and I’m finding it all very exciting!
 Why don’t you join me in the Green Plant Swap revolution?
 It’s free to use and, once you’ve signed up, it is easy to see who is swapping or selling what in your local area.
 It also has a fabulous A-Z plant search directory, I can look up a plant I’m after and see who is offering for swap or sale near to me.
 The directory is packed full of photographs and, once in there, it is very hard to leave!
 I have a list of ‘wants’ as long as my arm now!
 Go on, go and look, it really is fabulous!

 I will describe the processes of propagation and getting yourself more plants for free to swap or sell over the coming weeks.
 If you have any questions do ask and I will attempt to answer them myself or get one of my lovely gardening expert friends to do it if I’m stumped!

-Disclosure: Green Plant Swap are my lovely new advertisers and a very welcome addition to my sidebar, they have not paid me specifically to write this post, I wrote it because I am genuinely excited about their idea and because I think you will be too (if you garden, if you don’t I hope you will just enjoy the photos as usual and a little jaunt around my plot!) and because it seemed polite to do so!
+Disclosure: This is a sponsored post, I wrote it because I am genuinely excited about Green Plant Swap and because I think you will be too (if you garden, if you don’t I hope you will just enjoy the photos as usual and a little jaunt around my plot!)